KwaChristianity and the Martial Arts: Compatible?

 I was given a wonderful opportunity to demonstrate and explain the Christian philosophy and approach to the martial arts, and to use the idioms of the martial arts to illuminate Christian precepts.

 Self-defense is usually broken down into steps for ease of learning.
-Some instructors use five steps, others six, but Kyoshi Pultro teaches a four-step method.
+Some instructors use five steps, others six, but KJN Pultro teaches a four-step method.

 1. Awareness